BoMar-Dev/dashboard_2.0/README.md

-# CGI DASHBOARD
+# CGI Dashboard
-## _Internal Dashboard for weekly and monthly overview

-5 months of school are spent on an internship @ CGI CGD Åre/Östersund.
-Here I take over a design that a UX (former intern) has designed.
-I will then develop this design which is a Dashboard that will be used by the company internally The main focus will be to creat the MVP for the product.
+Welcome to the CGI Dashboard repository!

+This project involves a 5-month internship at CGI CGD Åre/Östersund, where the primary task is to develop an internal dashboard.
+The dashboard, originally designed by a former UX intern, is now under development to create a functional tool for internal use within the company.

+## Objective
+The main focus of this internship is to develop the Minimum Viable Product (MVP) for the dashboard.
+This involves taking over the existing design and implementing the necessary features to provide a comprehensive overview for weekly and monthly activities.

 ## Features

-                          GDC ÅRE
+### GDC Åre

-- Weekly calendar with dates, current day and hollidays
+- Weekly calendar displaying dates, current day, and holidays.
-- Monthly calendar with happenings this month
+- Monthly calendar showcasing events for the current month.
-- Widgets - shopping list - Responsabilitys, Weekly challanges, Birthdays,
+- Widgets including a shopping list, responsibilities, weekly challenges, and birthdays.

-                         Gallery
+### Gallery

-- Img Slider
+- Image Slider for visual content display.
-- Img file uploader
+- Image file uploader for adding new content to the gallery.

 ## Design
-Design created by ux-designer Johanna Sarskog ( https://jsarskog.myportfolio.com/ )
+The initial design of the dashboard was crafted by UX designer Johanna Sarskog.
+You can explore her portfolio [here](https://jsarskog.myportfolio.com/).

-## Tech
+## Technology Stack

 The dashboard uses a number of open source projects to work properly: